6 ADD-Friendly Tips for Starting and Maintaining an Exercise Program

 From setting realistic goals to ignoring your “inner saboteur,” these exercise strategies will help you keep your body and mind healthy.

 Eager to get going on your new exercise regimen?
 Once you start seeing results, you’ll find it easier to change your eating habits, as well.
-Over the years, Boston-based ADHD coach Nancy Ratey has helped dozens of clients develop and stick with exercise programs.
+Over the years, Boston-based attention deficit disorder (ADHD or ADD) coach Nancy Ratey has helped dozens of clients develop and stick with exercise programs.
 Here are six stick-to-it strategies that she finds particularly helpful.

 1. Make exercise a “win-win” game.